-Christopher Columbus himself stands atop the first monument, situated on the Paseo de la Castellana side of the plaza.
+Christopher Columbus himself stands atop the first monument, situated on a traffic island.
 He is perched at the pinnacle of a tall column, facing eastward towards the open sea.
-Below the neo-Gothic base that holds Columbus, visitors will find a cascading fountain.

 The pretty gardens on the Plaza de Colón are known as the Gardens of Discovery and are a lovely place to stop for a breath of fresh air or for some picture taking, especially during the spring months when the area is in full bloom.